hukkin/tomli/README.md

 Tomli is a Python library for parsing [TOML](https://toml.io).
 It is fully compatible with [TOML v1.0.0](https://toml.io/en/v1.0.0).

-A version of Tomli, the new `tomllib` module, will be added to the standard library in Python 3.11 via [PEP 680](https://www.python.org/dev/peps/pep-0680/).
+A version of Tomli, the `tomllib` module, was added to the standard library in Python 3.11 via [PEP 680](https://www.python.org/dev/peps/pep-0680/).
 Tomli continues to provide a backport on PyPI for Python versions where the standard library module is not available